mickelluiten/com.onkyoreceiver/README.txt

 * Send custom command (general flow)
 * Send RAW EISCP command (general flow)

-After install go to the general settings and set the ipPaddress,  maxvolume and volumestep.
+After install go to the general settings and set the ipPaddress, maxvolume, volumestep and receiver volumestep.
 Add the device(s), main zone is mandatory.

 App using the node-eiscp from https://github.com/tillbaks/node-eiscp.
 For the sending and receiving custom command flows, see the complete command list on https://github.com/mickelluiten/com.onkyoreceiver/blob/master/eiscp-commands-info.txt